Main Phone: (775) 328-3060

 - All packages must have a chain of custody with contents accurately listed

-- All packages must be properly sealed with evidence tape and initialed
+- All packages must be properly sealed and initialed

 - All money must be counted prior to submission